jkbz64/TwitchQt/README.md

 # TwitchQt

 A simple Header-only Qt wrapper for the new Twitch.tv api(Helix) written using Qt5.
+It also supports TwitchEmotes, BTTV and FFZ.

 ## Requirements
 #### Qt5